-- a few moments for community check in and personal centering, - grounding and warming practices to awaken our expansive bodies, deep listening and presence, - improvisational offerings to open and practice creative possibilities and choice making, - opportunities for collaboration, partnership, critical inquiry through conversation and reflection, - across the floor activities to expand possibilities for taking up space, - choreographed phrasework.
+A typical class will include a few moments for community check in and personal centering, grounding and warming practices to awaken our expansive and expressive bodies, explorations of rhythm and musicality, improvisational offerings to open creative possibilities and choice making, along with choreographed phrasework.
 We will work together to create a space that honors our community and collaboration, celebrating the uniqueness each of us brings, supported by deep listening to self and others, physical rigor, focus, playfulness, and the desires of each of YOU as part of the learning community.

-A NOTE ON MY MOVEMENT HISTORY AND CLASS OFFERINGS:
+A NOTE ON MY HISTORY AND CLASS OFFERINGS:

-As a mover and educator, I am interested in embodied presence, approaching dance from a somatic perspective, and integrating my movement knowledge through improvisation, deep listening, and ongoing practice.
-My movement background began as a gymnast, expanded into various modern and contemporary/release-based styles, and has been enriched deeply by West African dance, Afro-Cuban, Salsa, Flamenco, Butoh, Tai Chi, and Yoga.
-I integrate somatic approaches inspired by Bartenieff Fundamentals with my long-time practice and teaching of Yoga.
+As a dancer and educator, I am interested in embodied presence, approaching dance from a somatic perspective, and integrating my movement knowledge through improvisation, deep listening, and ongoing practice.
+My movement background began as a gymnast, expanded into various modern and contemporary/release-based styles, and has been enriched deeply by my years of study in West African dance (primarily from Ghana and Guinea), as well as Afro-Cuban, Salsa, Flamenco, Butoh, Tai Chi, and Yoga.
+I integrate somatic approaches inspired by Bartenieff Fundamentals with my long-time practice and teaching of Yoga, and am continually curious about how these approaches are in conversation with and can support my study of Africanist based movement.
 I am an avid improvisor and believe improvisation is an important PRACTICE that can provide many possibilities for growth.
 I am excited by ideas within Ideokinesis, the possibility of visualizing movement/alignment/anatomy to support the depth of our awareness of our dancing bodies.